Equality & Diversity

 Working Group Focus

-The Coimbra Group Heritage Working Group (HER WG) provides a space for all people working with cultural heritage, professional staff and researchers, to come together, to share ideas and to understand what the role of cultural heritage is, and what opportunities are provided by cultural heritage in universities.
-We have developed our work plan so that it focusses on fostering collaboration and asks questions about the issues facing cultural heritage practitioners in universities.
+The Coimbra Group Heritage Working Group (HER WG) provides a space for everyone working with cultural heritage, including professional staff and researchers, to come together, share ideas and reflect on the role of cultural heritage in universities, and on what opportunities are provided by cultural heritage in universities.
+We have developed a work plan focused on fostering collaboration and addressing the issues faced by cultural heritage practitioners in universities.

 Our work plan is divided into six main areas: